ac3721/SRT-files/README.md

 # SRT-files
-Generate SRT file from images
+Generate SRT file from images and txt files
+Currently primarily used for Kapwing captions